-- a A matter personal to a member of staff that is being considered by a meeting of the Human Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Clerk shall notify the Chairman of the HR Committee of any absence of work due to illness - The Human Resources Committee will conduct a review of the performance and annual appraisal of the work of the Clerk annually.
-The reviews and appraisal shall be reported in writing to the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Human Resources Committee will report any informal or formal grievance matter and its resolution to Council - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised relates to the Chairman or Vice-Chairman of the Council or the Human Resources Committee, the Human Resources Committee will take external professional advice as to the best way to proceed - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters.

-g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of the Human Resources committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Clerk shall notify the chairman of the Human Resources committee of absence from work occasioned by illness or other reason. - c The Human Resources Committee shall conduct a review of the performance and annual appraisal of the work of the Clerk.
+The review and appraisal shall be reported in writing to the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Human Resource Committee shall report any informal or formal grievance matter and its resolution to the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised relates to the chairman or vicechairman of the Council or the Human Resources Committee, the Human Resources Committee will take take external professional advice as to the best way to proceed. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).